zaidalyafeai/Notebooks/README.md

 ## BigGan

 Create some cool gifs by interpolation in the latent space of the BigGan model.
 The model is imported from tensorflow hub.

+## BigGanEx

+In this notebook I give a basic introduction to bigGans.
+I also, how to interpolate between z-vector values.
+Moreover, I show the results of multiple experiments I made in the latent space of BigGans.